rlawjdghek/rlawjdghek.github.io/_posts/Paper&Knowledge/2021-07-13-good_sentences.md

 Except for the web attack dataset, all of other datasets <u>are dominated by</u> AR, IForest and OCSVM.

+We <u>report</u> the full results for the benchmarks across entity types in Table 4 and across relation types in Table 5.

 # Discussion

 <u>Given that existing information extraction systems for radiology reports often suffer from a lack of report coverage,</uz> we measure the number of tokens and sentances in report sections covered by our schema.